HardlyDifficult/Tutorials/Chapter1.md

 ## 1.25) Destroy balls that roll off

-Add a script to the spike ball which destroys the GameObject after it rolls off the bottom platform.
+Add a script to the SpikeBall which destroys the GameObject after it rolls off the bottom platform.

 <details><summary>How</summary>